-Being a student is not an easy job.
+Being a student is not an casy job.
 It is work.
 Plan time to attend class, as well as time to work on the material outside of class.
 If I can be of help, call me or see me in my office or just after class.
+Additionally, please keep in mind that knowledge of the law is cumulative.
+Do not fall behind in your reading.
+Work all assignments.